honzi/biggestisk/README.md

 Biggest ISK
 -----------

 * A list of the most expensive kills of `699` entities in [EVE Online](https://eveonline.com), based upon the `Grand Total` ISK value reported on https://zkillboard.com.
-If multiple kills have the same value, then the oldest kill will be listed.
+If multiple kills have the same value, then the oldest kill will be listed first.
 * Many things explode every day, so this list may be outdated.
 If you find a more expensive kill, or a kill had its value updated, then please contribute it as a [pull request](https://github.com/honzi/biggestisk/pulls?q=is%3Apr), [issue](https://github.com/honzi/biggestisk/issues?q=is%3Aissue), or in-game mail sent to `Honzifox`!
 * `58` entities have yet to be killed and are [listed in a separate table](#unkilled-entities).